 This Linux kernel feature allows you to control which processes can talk to one another.
 Processes in the same namespace can generally see each other.

 These do several cool things.
-For one, they allow you to lie to a process about the context it's running in.
+For one, they let you lie to a process about the context in which it is running.

 For example, you can map

 They also let you create virtual network interfaces between these isolated processes.